In the Bible, why did David fear Joab so much?

 “And Joab said to Amasa, Art thou in health, my brother?
 And Joab took Amasa by the beard with the right hand to kiss him.
 But Amasa took no heed to the sword that was in Joab's hand: so he smote him therewith in the fifth rib, and shed out his bowels to the ground, and struck him not again; and he died.
 So Joab and Abishai his brother pursued after Sheba the son of Bichri.”
 2 Samuel 20:9–10

 Joab, for all his faults, was a capable man of war and valiant on the battlefield.
-And he ought to be given credit for his loyalty to David for almost four decades.
+And he was loyal to David for almost four decades.
 Joab also counseled David when David sinfully desired to take a census; if David had heeded Joab’s advice, he could have spared his nation the plague that befell Israel (2 Samuel 24).

 When David was on his death bed, Joab conspired with Adonijah to install Adonijah as the next king, instead of Solomon (1 Kings 1).
 This action, plus Joab’s other rash decisions, vengeful murders, and inability to take certain important orders, finally drove David over the edge.
 David commanded Solomon to ensure Joab’s execution, an act that was carried out by Benaniah as Joab was clinging to the horns of the altar in hopes of finding clemency (1 Kings 2:5–6, 28–34).